Last updated: ET

 Dress conservatively, behave discreetly, and respect religious and social traditions to avoid offending local sensitivities.

 Burkina Faso is a cash-based economy.
-Euros are more widely accepted than U.S. dollars.
+Automated bank machines that work with foreign cards to withdraw local currency are available in the large cities.
+Euros and U.S. dollars can also be accepted at certain establishments.
 Credit cards are accepted at few establishments in the capital.
 Traveller’s cheques in euros are accepted and can be exchanged in banks.

 Natural disasters & climate

-The dry season extends from November to May, and the wet season from June to October.
+The dry season extends from November to May and the wet season is from June to October.
 Heavy rain and wind can occur during the wet season, rendering some unpaved roads impassable.
 Harmattan winds bring sand and dust from the Sahara desert between December and February.

 Keep informed of regional weather forecasts and plan accordingly.